 Publicly available datasets supporting your work should be included in this section.
 Please include the repository name, identifier, and hyperlink to the dataset.

 Legends should be included in a separate document.
-The first sentence of each legend should be bolded and summarise the figure.
+The first sentence of each legend should be bolded and it should summarize the figure.
 Panels should be labelled with uppercase letters, with each panel described in the legend.
 Define abbreviations not included in the main text.

-A maximum of six (6) supplementary pages may be provided alongside submission.
-Please submit supplementary data as a single PDF file.
+There is no maximum for supplementary information pages that are provided alongside submission.
+Please submit supplementary data as a single Microsoft Word or PDF file.
 Large tables may be submitted as Microsoft Excel files.
 Supplementary data is subject to the same peer review guidelines and criteria as main figure data.